Japanese Cemetery Park: Ueyama Kantarō

 The tomb of Ueyama Kantarō, the first son of the inventor of the mosquito coil, Ueyama Eiichirō, is a large and unique lantern-like monument.
-He died in 1942, when his plane crashed in Sembawang airport.
+He died in 1942 when his plane crashed at Sembawang airport.

 Nagano Saneyoshi

 Another noteworthy occupant of the park is Nagano Saneyoshi, the founder of the Yamato Company in Tokyo.
-The company is known for manufacturing and selling of stationery products.
+The company is known for manufacturing and selling stationery products.

 Karayuki-san

-During the Meiji era, many Japanese girls from poor households were taken to East Asia and Southeast Asia in the second half of the 19th century to work as prostitutes.
+In the second half of the 19th century, during the Meiji era, many Japanese girls from poor households were taken to East Asia and Southeast Asia to work as prostitutes.
 Many of these women are said to have originated from the Amakusa Islands of Kumamoto Prefecture, which had a large and long-stigmatised Japanese Christian community.
-Referred to as Karayuki-san (唐行きさん), they were found at the Japanese enclave along Hylam, Malabar, Malay and Bugis Streets until World War II.
+Referred to as Karayuki-san (唐行きさん), they were found at the Japanese enclave along Hylam, Malabar, Malay, and Bugis Streets until World War II.

-Flora
+Flora and heritage trees

-An old lychee tree found in the park is designated as a Heritage Tree by the National Parks Board (NParks).
-However, due to Singapore's climate it is unable to bear fruit.
-Another old "resident" of the park, a rubber tree, is also a Heritage Tree, remaining from the time when the park was a rubber plantation.
+The Japanese Cemetery Park is home to several notable trees, including an old lychee tree, which is designated as a Heritage Tree by the National Parks Board (NParks).
+Despite the tropical climate, this tree does not bear fruit.
+Another old "resident" of the park is a rubber tree, which remains from the time when the area was a rubber plantation.

-Current situation
+Maintenance and care of the cemetery

-The Japanese Association of Singapore still continues to maintain the cemetery, which has since become a memorial park in 1987 for the appreciation of history and for its natural flora and fauna.
-As a legacy of the history of Japan and Singapore, the cemetery park is often visited by Japanese students, veterans, residents and tourists.
+The Japanese Association of Singapore is responsible for maintaining the cemetery, which has been designated a memorial park since 1987.
+The park is valued for both its historical significance and its natural flora and fauna.
+It serves as a cultural and historical landmark, frequently visited by Japanese students, veterans, residents, and tourists.

+Role of the tomb keeper

+The cemetery's caretaker plays a key role in its upkeep and preservation.
+The current caretaker, Mani, is an Indian national who succeeded Lim Geok Qi, the previous tomb keeper, in 2018.
+Lim had served as the tomb keeper for over 50 years before his passing.